 - Availability and consistency of data can be another issue.

 - Impact on other parallel systems and changes of the same systems.

-- Very important obstacle is amount of cost and time involved in this entire process.
+- A very important obstacle is the amount of cost and time involved in this entire process.

 Requirements of IFRS